Dharani-Arumugam/DEZoomCamp/README.md

 # DEZoomCamp
-Projects on Data Engineering zoomcamp
+This repository consists of Data Engineering projects on a DEZoomcamp.